 The advantage of these lists is their symbols are visually distinguishable from the turquoise circles of every other list.

-The disadvantage is they can get quickly out of hand when you use them too much.
+The disadvantages are they can get quickly out of hand when you use them too much.
+You can’t share Starred places, either (but you can the other two).

 I only use Starred places for temporary reminders (like a place I’m meeting a friend later in the week), Favorites for the best places that I want to remember to recommend on this blog, and Want to go for… nothing anymore because I prefer to Want to go lists for each category.